revk/login/README.md

 `password` suggests a random password.
 There are arguments for length, entropy, etc, but these are usually set by `menuconfig`.

+`weblink` lets you make a link to send in an email, and check the link later within a defined time frame - used for registering user or forgotten password, etc. See `--help` for more.

 ## Passwords

 The system stores passwords in a hash, usually in a `text` field called `pass` in a database.
 The system understands a number of password hash formats including mysql `password()` hashs.
 The supported hashes are configurable.
 When a user logs in correctly the password is updated if necessary to the latest password format used - currently `argon2`.
 This helps ensure you are using current best practice password hashes.